 Please contact me at jking (at) green commercial capital (dot) com or 1-800-414-5285 to discuss your situation.

-* Credit is very important, but some derogatory accounts are acceptable as long as they are isolated.
+* Credit is very important for any type of financing and SBA care home mortgages are no exception, however some derogatory accounts are acceptable as long as they are isolated.
 As an example, we were recently able to get a commitment for a client who was refinancing a facility in spite of the fact that they had a repossession a few years back.
 The loan worked because the repo was an explainable, isolated incident and it helped that the client had a lot of equity in the home as well as 100% occupancy and great cash flow.

 For more information about financing other types of Assisted Living and Senior Care facilities including HUD Loans you can visit our website here.